ZdenekSrotyr/release-notes-generator/README.md

 - `SLACK_WEBHOOK_URL` - Slack webhook URL (for Slack notifications)
 - `OPENAI_API_KEY` - OpenAI API key (for AI summaries)

+### Feature Auto-detection

+The tool uses environment detection to enable features:

+- **Date Range**: Automatically determined from the latest release note file, or defaults to the last 30 days if no files exist
+- **AI Summaries**: Automatically enabled if the `OPENAI_API_KEY` environment variable is set
+- **Slack Notifications**: Enabled with the `--slack` parameter and requires the `SLACK_WEBHOOK_URL` environment variable

 ## AI Summary

 The tool supports automatic generation of change summaries using artificial intelligence (OpenAI):

-1. To use this feature, set the `--ai-summary` parameter at startup
-2. Set the `OPENAI_API_KEY` environment variable with a valid OpenAI API key
+1. To use this feature, set the `OPENAI_API_KEY` environment variable with a valid OpenAI API key
-3. A summary of changes between tags will be automatically generated
+2. A summary of changes between tags will be automatically generated
+3. No additional parameters are needed - the feature is automatically enabled when the API key is detected

 **Benefits of AI Summarization:**
 - Creates concise and clear summaries of technical changes (max.
 150 words)